justnonamenoname/lt/readme.md

 The absence of the so-called observer leads to the problem of temporal binding, which raises the question of why qualia from the past continue to be experienced in the future.
 The question includes both movement in space on a moving planet and connections between frames of phenomenal consciousness, including sleep and anesthesia.
 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/time.png" width="400">
-To say that the particle lifeticle, which is the carrier of consciousness, the so-called observer, cannot exist is equivalent to saying that there is no carrier of consciousness in the collection of particles forming the brain.
+To say that the particle lt, which is the carrier of consciousness, the so-called observer, cannot exist is equivalent to saying that there is no carrier of consciousness in the collection of particles forming the brain.
 The idea of the emergence of the carrier of consciousness has problems: there will be a contradiction if some particle is replaced.
 If two brains have two identical emergent carriers of consciousness, then again we come to the problem of choosing the brain.
 If the particles are replaced with others with the same emergence, the carrier of consciousness will stop receiving qualia, which contradicts the idea of emergence.
 Emergence is about properties that can be obtained through modeling.
 Identity to the carrier of consciousness is not about properties, but about what the carrier physically is.
 The ability to create an identity implies the possibility of creating an identical one, which means no difference exists between them and leads to the problem of how the brain selects between them.
-The uniqueness of the lifeticle is fundamental, cannot be artificially generated, and is analogous to the no-cloning theorem.
+The uniqueness of the lt is fundamental, cannot be artificially generated, and is analogous to the no-cloning theorem.
 Without uniqueness, there would be no connection with the current brain, just as there is no connection with another brain that is not one’s own.
 Qualia have a parameter of location relative to a reference point in space, where the center is located at the consciousness bearer.
 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/position.png">
 To say that particles with qualia properties do not exist is to say that the organism is not consist of particles, or qualia do not exist, or are not connected with particles.
 The organism consists of particles, and the phenomenon of qualia exists; one must be connected with the other.
 The theory does not introduce anything new, but connects one with the other.
-The philosophical term "indivisibility of consciousness" is explained by the indivisible so-called observer, the bearer of consciousness, the lifeticle.
+The philosophical term "indivisibility of consciousness" is explained by the indivisible so-called observer, the bearer of consciousness, the lt.
 The fundamentality of qualia means that the ability to experience qualia is also fundamental.
 And it means that the physical phenomena with which qualia is associated are also fundamental, and this is quantum mechanics.
 Quantum indeterminacy is fundamental and cannot be replicated informationally.